Details under section 4(1)b of the Right to Information Act, 2005

 The office of the ABMP is located on the 4th floor, Bhandar Bhavan, Muzawar Pakhadi Road, Mazgoan, Mumbai- 400 010.

-The ABMP comprises of a Presiding Officer and two Members appointed by the Central Government meeting the following qualifications: i) Presiding Officer of the Adjudicatory Board shall be retired Judge of the Supreme Court of India or a retired Chief Justice of a High Court. ii) Members of the Board shall be retired Chief Secretary of a State Government or equivalent; or
+The ABMP comprises of a Presiding Officer and two Members appointed by the Central Government meeting the following qualifications: i) Presiding Officer of the Adjudicatory Board shall be retired Judge of the Supreme Court of India or a retired Chief Justice of a High Court. ii) Members of the Board shall be a retired Chief Secretary of a State Government or equivalent; or a retired Secretary of the Government of India or equivalent.

 The terms of office, conditions of service, qualifications, etc. of the Presiding Officer and Members of the Adjudicatory Board are governed by Section 56 of the MPA Act, 2021 read with Rule 12 to 19 of the Major Ports Adjudicatory Board (ABMP) Rules, 2023.

-Present composition of the ABMP: (i) Justice Ashish Jitendra Desai Former Chief Justice, Kerala High Court - Presiding Officer (i) Shri Chirravuri Viswanath Former Secretary, Department of Consumer Affairs, and Former Member, National Consumer Dispute Redressal Commission (NCDRC) -Member (iii) Dr. Sanjeev Ranjan Former Secretary, Ministry of Ports, Shipping and Waterways, and Technical Member, National Company Law Tribunal (NCLT) -Member
+Present composition of the ABMP: i).
+Justice Ashish Jitendra Desai Former Chief Justice, Kerala High Court - Presiding Officer ii).
+Shri Chirravuri Viswanath Former Secretary, Department of Consumer Affairs, and Former Member, National Consumer Dispute Redressal Commission (NCDRC) -Member iii).
+Dr. Sanjeev Ranjan Former Secretary, Ministry of Ports, Shipping and Waterways, and Technical Member, National Company Law Tribunal (NCLT) -Member

 The ABMP is empowered by Section 58 of the MPA Act, 2021 to perform the following functions, other than tariff setting namely:-